justinhtn/markdown-editor/README.md

 # markdown-editor
-No bells and whistles markdown editor with preview using [marked.js](https://marked.js.org/#/README.md#README.md)
+No bells and whistles markdown editor with preview using [marked.js](https://marked.js.org/#/README.md#README.md) to convert plain text to markdown and react as the front end.

 ## Install
 ```